 - You can have surgery nearly any time, and with modern air-conditioning options, stay comfortable.

-- That noted, Winter and Autumn may be more comfortable times to wear support garments or to have to spend a few days not able to shower or bathe.
+- That noted, Winter and Autumn may also be more comfortable times to wear support garments or to have to spend a few days not being able to shower or bathe.

 - Sun exposure on fresh scars, and water prone to high bacteria counts or algae from temperature variations or high temperatures over prolonged periods of time, could potentially increase your risks of wound infection or uncomfortable sweating (incision lines need to be kept sterile and, ideally, dry, per your Surgeon’s specific instructions).

 - Sun on scars can also make them worse so avoid tanning until your scars fully heal and mature (ideally wait at least 12 months).

 - Don’t spray tan fresh surgery incisions!
 Ask your Surgeon for details.

 Scroll down for links to articles on Tanning After Surgery.

 - Remember, warmer weather does mean bacteria are more likely to thrive – yet another reason you SHOULDN’T RISK going overseas for your surgery.

 - We’re talking about unknown contaminants and unfamiliar super-bugs that could impact your surgery and patient-risks.

 Having surgery in high temperatures or around overseas waters that may contain unhealthy bacteria can elevate your risks for infections OR leave you uncomfortable in your must-wear support garments.